fernandopalafox/fernandopalafox.github.io/content/ambition.md

 > God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.

 My previous thoughts pertain mostly to the acquisition of that elusive "wisdom to know the difference."
-Combining ambition and *amor fati* does not mean a searching for the ultimate wisdom that can differentiate between what can and cannot be changed with perfection -- I don't think that even exists [^4].
+Combining ambition and *amor fati* does not mean a searching for the ultimate wisdom that can differentiate between what can and cannot be changed with perfection -- I don't think that even exists.[^4]
 Instead, one should leverage the rocking motion between the driving discomfort of ambition and the clarity of serenity to learn the best error-correction heuristics, and improve indefinitely.

 I'll end this note with my current ambitions (as of 2023/11/24):